HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 If a reverse proxy server, load balancer, or a similar component is used in the deployment setup, the [X-Forwarded-For header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For){target="_blank"} is used to identify the user.
 This header is the standard for identifying the originating IP address of a client connecting to a web server through an HTTP proxy or load balancer.
 Make sure that the `X-Forwarded-For` header is correctly configured in your routing setup.

-## Running the User Session Reporting Tool
+## Running the user session reporting tool

 The tool is packaged as an executable JAR file.
 Execute the tool by using the following parameters: